LazemzadehAva/ModalHook/README.md

 To install UseModal, you can use npm or yarn:

-npm install rn-modal-hook
+npm install rn-use-modal-hook

-yarn add rn-modal-hook
+yarn add rn-use-modal-hook

 # Usage